- SpecialisationArmy Reserve

 As a Reservist you are paid on an hourly rate rather than a salary.
 Pay rates depend on the role you are in and your rank; your pay will increase as you move through the ranks.

-As an Army Reserve soldier, the minimum remuneration you will be paid from day one is a daily rate of $174.68 including Kiwisaver and holiday pay.
+As an Army Reserve soldier, the minimum remuneration you will be paid from day one is a daily rate of $176 including holiday pay, plus 4% Kiwisaver employer contributions.
 Your remuneration will continue to increase on promotion and seniority.

 Fitness and Medical